rubenwardy/minetest_modding_book/_en/items/creating_textures.md

 of this book, and instead only the most relevant basic techniques will be covered.
-There are many [good online tutorials](http://www.photonstorm.com/art/tutorials-art/16x16-pixel-art-tutorial) available, which will cover pixel art in much more detail.
+There are many [good online tutorials](http://www.photonstorm.com/art/tutorials-art/16x16-pixel-art-tutorial) available, which cover pixel art in much more detail.

 * [Learning to Draw](#learning-to-draw)
 * [Techniques](#techniques)